eosnetworkfoundation/docs/native/60_advanced-topics/21_managing-finalizer-keys.md

 If the same BLS finalizer key is used when switching between producers the voting history will not be complete.
 As a result the associated producer will vote for a different branch of the blockchain, out of sync with the correct state of the blockchain.

 ### Multiple Producers on a Single Instance
 Consider the scenario when there are multiple producers on a single instance of nodeos.
-The recommendation is to create, register, and activate unique and distinct finalizer keys for each producer.
+The recommendation is to create, register, and activate a single finalizer keys for the nodeos instance.
+Only one producer needs to register the finalizer key.

 ### Intermediate Relay Nodes
 Setting `vote-threads` on a nodeos instance is expensive, consuming CPU and adding to network traffic.
 For this reason, `vote-threads` is set to a non-zero on node producer instances, but set to zero on all other instances.